khodgins/Bioinformatics_Introduction/Topic_2/readme.md

 topictitle: "Cmdline"
 ---

+Most Monash Users conducting bioinformatics will use M3.
+M3 is the third stage of MASSIVE, which is a High Performance Computing (HPC) facility designed specifically to process complex data.
+For more information about M3 including how to get an account, log on and submit jobs, please visit https://docs.massive.org.au/M3/slurm/slurm-overview.html

 In this tutorial we will be going through parts of several software carpentry workshops.
 Right now, just code along with me, but after the lesson you can go through the tutorial on your own to clarify any